stnava/antsASLProcessing/README.md

 	      -r robustness parameter (defaults to 0.95)
 	      -h print help and exit
 ```
 For an example usage, see `process.sh`.
+Data can be downloaded from https://dl.dropboxusercontent.com/u/25867023/asl_data.tgz.